MicrosoftDocs/azure-reference-other/studio-module-reference/load-trained-model.md

 ### Common questions

-#### Why is RRS use not enabled by default?
+#### Why is RRS use not enabled by default

 It is generally expected that RRS calls return results within a short period of time.
 However, because the module must load the trained model in the form of a blob from an Azure storage account or a file hosted on a public HTTP endpoint, file operations might introduce unpredictable delays.

 Therefore, we generally advise that the Web service be run in batch execution mode (BES).
 If you select the option for .execution using RRS, be aware of the potential for delay.
 For general information about execution times, see the [Azure Machine Learning SLA](https://azure.microsoft.com/support/legal/sla/machine-learning-studio/v1_0/).

-### Does the trained model load faster if I use the cached results option?
+### Does the trained model load faster if I use the cached results option

 Yes, but only when the experiment is run in Azure Machine Learning Studio, and only after the cache has been filled by the first run.
 After the experiment is deployed as web service, this flag is ignored by  web service execution.

-#### Is there a way to automate the process?
+#### Is there a way to automate the process

 You can use PowerShell to simplify or automate many tasks in Azure Machine Learning.
 For example, you can download the contents of an entire experiment or a particular module, export the definition of web service, or invoke the web service execution API.
 For more information, see [PowerShell Module for Microsoft Azure Machine Learning](https://docs.microsoft.com/azure/machine-learning/machine-learning-powershell-module).

 ## Module parameters

 |Name|Range|Type|Default|Description|
 |----------|-----------|----------|-------------|-----------------|